But what exactly is colostrum?

 Colostrum is high in protein, carbohydrates, immunoglobulins, and antibodies.
 It is also low in fat.
 It truly is the perfect first food for your baby because it is extremely easy to digest, and it keeps your baby healthy.
 How does it do that?
 It contains high concentrations of leukocytes, protective white blood cells, which can destroy disease-causing bacteria and viruses.
 (The concentration of immune factors is much higher in colostrum than in mature milk.)
 Colostrum also has a laxative effect that helps babies expel the tarry first stools called meconium.
 This aids in the excretion of excess bilirubin and helps prevent jaundice.

 What I find fascinating about colostrum is that it provides perfect nutrition tailored to your baby’s needs.
 When you feed your baby colostrum, it’s as though you’re giving him his first vaccination.
 It contains large quantities of an antibody called secretory immunoglobulin A (IgA).
 This is the first time your baby receives this antibody.
 Before he was born, he received a different antibody, called IgG, through your placenta–it worked through your baby’s circulatory system.
 After birth, he benefits from the antibody IgA, which protects your baby in the places most likely to come under attack from germs–the mucous membranes in the throat, lungs, and intestines.

 Your baby’s intestines are very porous and absorbent, and colostrum plays an important role in protecting them.
-Colostrum essentially seals the holes in the gastrointestinal tract with a barrier which prevents foreign substances from penetrating and possibly sensitizing your baby to foods that you have eaten.
+Colostrum essentially seals the holes in the gastrointestinal tract with a barrier that prevents foreign substances from penetrating and possibly sensitizing your baby to foods that you have eaten.

 As you can see, colostrum is a miracle food.
 It was once estimated that if human colostrum could be commercially manufactured with all the same antibodies and immunoglobulins in it (unfortunately, this is impossible), it would cost somewhere around $80 an ounce.
 It’s pretty incredible!
 We now understand why colostrum is often referred to as “liquid gold.”
 Because it is!